hgaren/aliengo_delivery/README.md

 By applying the theory, we show collaboration of two individual robots to deliver goods in multi-floor environment The obtained results from the theory of supervisory control is implemented and verified in simulation environment.
 In this code, four legged robot Aliengo and a conveyor belt are implemented in Gazebo environment to collaborate and deliver goods in destinated area.
-We implement Theory of Supervisory Control of Discrete Events-States (DES)  using ROS-Smach library
+We implement Theory of Supervisory Control of Discrete Events-States (DES)  using ROS-Smach library.

 * State Machine library (Smach) is obtained from https://github.com/ros/executive_smach